kovapatrik/homebridge-blueair-purifier/README.md

 - **Semi-automatic detection and configuration of multiple BlueAir devices.**
 - **Fast response times** - the plugin uses the BlueAir API to communicate with the devices.

-## Known Issues
+>[!NOTE]

-- **Air quality readings** - the plugin may not always report the correct air quality readings (like PM 2.5) due to the BlueAir API limitations.
+>**Air quality readings** - the plugin may not always report the correct air quality readings (like PM 2.5) due to the BlueAir API limitations.
 The solution for this issue is in progress.

 ## Plugin Configuration